M0Azmy/LearnDevOpsWithAI/README.md

 - ✅ **Experiment with AI-assisted scripting and troubleshooting**
   Use AI tools to generate scripts, debug issues, and improve efficiency.

+- ✅ **Learn Kubernetes with Minikube
+  Set up a local Kubernetes cluster using Minikube, practice deploying workloads, and simulate multi-node environments for real-world testing.

 ✨ *This repo will be updated occasionally as new learning goals and features are added.*

+---

+## ☸️ Kubernetes with Minikube

+### ✅ Why Minikube?
+Minikube is a lightweight Kubernetes implementation that runs locally, perfect for learning and testing without cloud costs.

+---